Title: USS North Dakota (SSN 784)

 Collection Number: MSS 11133

-Provenance: Robert Wefald donated the collection to the State Historical Society of North Dakota on August 9, 2012.
-A photograph was added to the collection by Robert A. Hamilton on August 9, 2012.
-This inventory was prepared by Emily Schultz in August 2012.
+Provenance: Robert Wefald donated the collection to the State Historical Society of North Dakota on August 9, 2012 and added to the collection in January and May 2015.
+Material was added to the collection by Robert A. Hamilton in August 2012, September 2013 and November 2013.

 Copyrights: Copyrights to this collection remain with the donor, publisher, author, or author's heirs.
 Researchers should consult the 1976 Copyright Act, Public Law 94-553, Title 17, U.S. Code or an archivist at this repository if clarification of copyright requirements is needed.